bechosen-spec/Rock-vs-Mine-Prediction/README.md

 # Rock-vs-Mine-Prediction
-This is a machine learning program that predicts Rocks or Mines from Sonar data.
+This is a program written to predict rock vs mines.
+The data used for the prediction is from sonar data.